An RV ventures down a winding highway.

 Rain Gear – you can’t control the weather, and occasionally, you’ll need rain gear, whether you get trapped in the rain during a hike or need to fix something outside the RV.

-Entertainment – you might end up stuck inside the RV for prolonged periods of time, so be sure you have books, board games, video games, etc.
+Entertainment – you might end up stuck inside the RV for prolonged periods, so be sure you have books, board games, video games, etc.

 A bucket full of cleaning supplies.